Mr0o/PegglePy/README.md

 # PegglePy
 A clone of peggle written in python using pygame

-The code itself is quite messy and I plan to eventually rewrite/refactor most of the project to clean it up However, this will take a long time, and I don't know when I will ever get around to this
+Hope you like spaghetti because there is quite a mess here.
+I plan to eventually refactor this project because it is very much hacked together and not very well organized.
+This orignally started as a fun side project so keeping it clean was never the goal.
+But now that I have made it this far, I would like to clean it up a bit
+Eventually I would like to polish this entire game with a complete menu and more feature rich level editor, but for now consider this a demo of sorts.

 # Screenshots